04rookie/who-visualization/README.md

 A Webapp built with NextJS 13.4 to fetch and display dataset from WHO.
 Uses the new Server-components and rendering with React and Next framework to provide smooth and quick UX experience.

-To run the app in development mode
+To run the app in development mode.
 ```bash
 npm run dev
 # or